Please Select contact form.

 Informed – These are people who need to be kept in the loop during the project life-cycle.
 Due to their status as a project stakeholder or the fact they will be impacted by the project, they will need to be informed about progress, at all stages, up-to and including project completion.

-As you can see below the left side of the matrix lists all the tasks involved with the project.
+As you can see here, the left side of the matrix lists all the tasks involved with the project.
 The top of each column in the model represents a stakeholder for the project.

 If we take it a step further, we can show that the project involves the following Roles (individuals or positions involved), Project Manager, Tester, Analyst, Product Developer, and the Service Team.
 The tasks assigned to each Role are Planning and Analytics, Designing / Prototyping, Coding, Testing and Review, Deployment and finally Maintenance.